dan-fritchman/Thesis/content.md

 }
 ```

 References (or "pointers") between HDL objects are excessively common.
 Each `Instance` in a `Module` needs some form of reference to whatever it should instantiate.
 Each `Slice` above requires some indication as to which parent-Signal it is slicing.

-Markup-style languages tend lack native such reference capabilities.
+Markup-style languages tend to lack native such reference capabilities.
 ProtoBuf is no exception.
 Unlike a typical executable programming language model, rich with memory-address-values "pointers" between objects, markup languages lack such an implicit address space.
 Schema-authors are generally required to design such mechanisms for themselves.
 VLSIR is no different.
 Most such references in VLSIR are string-based.
 For example the `signal` (parent) field of each `Slice` is not a memory address, or a `Signal` message itself, but a string-valued "reference" to its name.

 The core `Instance`-`Module` reference-referent pair has a slightly more elaborate form.
 Modules may instantiate modules defined outside their parent `Package`.
 These "global" references use a domain-qualified name.
 Each `Package` includes a (within any given program) necessarily unique `domain` name-string.
 References to modules within the same package do not require such a domain-qualifier; their parent domain is essentially the implicit default.
 References to other packages use a `QualifiedName`-based combination of domain and module-name.